Varroa Mite Treatments & Control

 Final Thoughts

 What you choose as your varroa mite treatment for bees is as individual as you.
 The goal is not necessarily a complete kill of every mite – rather a reduction in varroa mite populations.
-I tell my students in my online beginners class – you need a mite mite control plan.
-As the industry strives to breed bees with more mite resistance we use what we have.
+If you are new to beekeeping – my online beginners class will help you get on a path to success.

 Leave a Reply